All proceedings concerned with academic dishonesty are confidential to the extent permitted by law.

-If the student believes the charges to be false or is disputing the penalty, s/he has these further rights and responsibilities:
+- If the student believes the charges to be false or is disputing the penalty, s/he has these further rights and responsibilities (below):

 I. The right to call a hearing of the Ethics Committee.

-- To request a hearing the student must notify the CLAS Associate Dean of Undergraduate Studies.
+- To request a hearing the student must notify the CLAS Academic Advisor who chairs the AEC.
 All requests for Ethics Committee hearings shall be granted.

 II.
 The right to an impartial hearing.

 - The Ethics Committee is composed of faculty, staff, and students.